MTC articles

 Integrative Medicine: A Model for Better Health Care

-Also read Physician-Led Integrated Medicine and Research Made Relevant
+Also read Physician-Led Integrated Medicine and Research Made Relevant, and also Massage Therapists Are CAM Practitioners First

 Critically Thinking

 “Our field suffers its share of ideology and conspiracy.
 Working largely in isolation from each other as we do, with little opportunity to engage with colleagues and dialogue over our observations, compounds the problem.
 Our field remains flummoxed in working through philosophical differences, and in framing our responses in a considerate, judicious, and informed way.
 The consequence is that our collective professional credibility is called into question every time one of us demonstrates non-critical thinking.
 If we’re not regularly engaging our peers – in respectful, diplomatic ways guided by curiosity and mutual regard – we stunt our collective development and consistently fail to broaden and deepen our perspectives and agreements on professional matters.
-We require critical thinking as a pillar of our thought process.” …read full article
+We require critical thinking as a pillar of our thought process.” – Massage Therapy Canada, Autumn 2021 Read the article

 Are Massage Therapists Particularly Vulnerable to Allegations?